I’m no expert in marriage, but I wanted to give you a few tips that I’ve learned over the course of my 11 years being married.

 Give your husband grace

 I don’t know how many times I have needed to give Chase grace, and to let things go.
 We are all human and we all make mistakes.
 There will be times when you don’t communicate well and it ends up in an argument, but still give grace.
-God gives us grace, so we should be giving the same.
+God gives us grace, so we should be giving the same to our partner.

 Communication is the KEY